Birmingham Bulls (WHA): After the WHA

 The Bulls were not included in the NHL–WHA merger of 1979.
 Even without the WHA's insistence that all of its surviving Canadian teams be included, the NHL was skeptical about putting another team in the south due to the struggles of the Atlanta Flames (who moved to Calgary a year later).

 After the WHA ceased operations in 1979, the Birmingham Bulls joined the Central Hockey League, playing during the 1979–80 and 1980–81 seasons.
 The CHL team included returning coach John Brophy, and six players carried over from the previous season's WHA team, including Paul Henderson, Pat Riggin, Rick Adduono, and Dave Hanson.
 The team disbanded during its second season.

 Simultaneous with the merger, the NHL lowered its minimum age from 20 to 18, making a number of previously underage members of the Bulls eligible for the 1979 NHL Entry Draft.
 The Colorado Rockies used the first overall pick to select a former member of the Bulls, Rob Ramage.
 A total of four former Bulls were selected in the first round (including three of the first six picks), with another two Bulls being selected in the second round.
 The last active NHL player from the Bulls was Michel Goulet and Rob Ramage, who both retired in 1994 as a member of the Chicago Blackhawks and Philadelphia Flyers.
 In 2001, Rick Vaive came out of retirement to play in the Allan Cup Hockey until retiring in 2003.

 Major professional hockey has never returned to Birmingham, although the NHL returned to the South in the 1990s in a series of expansions and franchise re-locations.
+In 2017, a minor league expansion team was established using the Birmingham Bulls name.
+They currently compete in the Southern Professional Hockey League and play their home games at the Pelham Civic Center, located 20 minutes south of downtown Birmingham.